Hidden Vistas: The Most Scenic Routes for Ferry Travel in Southeast Asia

 Ferry Travel in Southeast Asia

 It’s not always from the window of a bus, nor necessarily from the clouds at 30,000 feet, that you see the world.
-It’s from the deck of a ferry, feeling the spray of the sea on your face as you watch the jagged limestone cliffs rise out of the emerald water.
+It’s from the deck of a ferry, feeling the spray of the sea on your face as you watch the jagged limestone cliffs rise from the emerald water.

 After crisscrossing the Malay Archipelago and the Gulf of Thailand for most of the past year, I learned that the ride between the islands is not always an afterthought, as it is elsewhere.

-In Southeast Asia, it is the destination.
+In Southeast Asia, this location is the destination.

 From the silent, misty morning hours of the waters off Vietnam to the high-speed runs across the waters of the Gulf of Thailand, the views are the kind that linger long after you have checked out of your bungalow.